Emergency Financial Relief Grants

 Students are required to pay the following fees for the clinical internship courses.
 These fees will cover required equipment and supplies for the course:

 - C-400 Malpractice: $200 per year (years 2-4)

 - C-400 Clinic Fee: $1,000 (year 4)

 Fees are subject to change based on the current costs of materials and/or insurance rates.
 In the event of a change in fees, students will be informed of the exact fees due at least 90 days before the change takes effect.

-Refunds will not be given for malpractice insurance or other items or services which have been pre ordered or pre purchased by the school.
+Refunds are not allowed for malpractice insurance or other items or services which have been pre-ordered or pre-purchased by the school.